 The Bodhisatta was once a tree fairy.
 A lion and a tiger were friends.
 A jackal wanted to eat them, so he told the animals that they each spoke poorly of the other, hoping this would make them fight to the death.
 But the jackal’s plan failed.
-The Bodhisatta saw it all happen.
+The Bodhisatta saw all this happen.

 The Bodhisatta was once a king’s chaplain.
 He wanted to know if the king respected him because of his virtue or his education, so he stole some coins.
-The king sentenced him to death and from this the Bodhisatta knew he was judged on virtue.
+The king sentenced him to death, and from this the Bodhisatta knew he was judged on virtue.
 He was forgiven and became an ascetic.

 The Bodhisatta was once a goose.
 He saw a banyan seedling growing on his tree fairy friend’s home and told him to pick it off because banyans kill every tree they grow on.
-The tree fairy ignored his advice and later his tree died.
+The tree fairy ignored his advice, and later his tree died.

 The Bodhisatta was once Indra, king of the gods.
-An ascetic became depressed when his pet deer died and the Bodhisatta reminded him that grief is pointless.
+An ascetic became depressed when his pet deer died, and the Bodhisatta reminded him that grief is pointless.

 The Bodhisatta was once a teacher.
-He divined that someday the son of one of his students, a prince, would try to harm him, so he wrote three verses and told the future king when to recite them.
-In all three cases the son heard the verses and stopped his assassination attempts.
+He divined that someday the son of one of his students, a prince, would try to harm him.
+So he wrote three verses and told the future king when to recite them.
+In all three cases, the son heard the verses and stopped his assassination attempts.

 The Bodhisatta was once a teacher.
-One of his students was arrogant about being of the brahmin caste and after being outsmarted by an untouchable he was so ashamed he fled and joined a band of ascetics.
-He temporarily tricked a king into supporting the ascetics, but the chaplain saw through his charade.
+One of his students was arrogant about being of the brahmin caste, and after being outsmarted by an untouchable he was so ashamed he fled and joined a band of ascetics.
+He temporarily tricked a king into supporting the ascetics, but the king’s chaplain saw through his charade.

 The Bodhisatta was once an ascetic.
 He found a baby in a lotus and raised her as his daughter.
 The Bodhisatta said the king could marry her if he guessed her name.
-With the daughter’s encouragement, the king tried unsuccessfully for three years until finally she gave him a clue and he guessed it.
+With her encouragement, the king tried unsuccessfully for three years until finally she gave him a clue and he guessed it.

 1‑20, 21‑40, 41‑60, 61‑80, 81‑100, 101‑120, 121‑140, 141‑160, 161‑180, 181‑200, 201‑220, 221‑240, 241‑260, 261‑280, 281‑300, 301‑320, 321‑340, 341‑360, 361‑380, 381‑400, 401‑420, 421‑440, 441‑460, 461‑480, 481‑500, 501‑520, 521‑537, 538‑547